jens-daniel-mueller/emlr_obs_v_XXX/README.md

 # Instructions to run the code in this repository

+This code was written as workflowr project to be executed within RStudio.

 ## Scientific scope

-The code in this repository is intended to estimate anthropogenic carbon in the ocean based on the eMLR(C*) method.
-Two separate template versions exist to be run on observational or synthetic data from a ocean BGC model.
+The code in this repository is intended to prepare data sets (either observational or synthetic from an ocean model) for the estimation of anthropogenic carbon in the ocean based on the eMLR(C*) method.

-# General instructions
+## General instructions

 This code was written to be executed within RStudio.